Privacy Officers: We are trust builders

 The answer is culture.

 Privacy Officers must be able to identify the privacy rules and describe the steps to take to achieve compliance.
-And, to avoid being ignored by team members or viewed as a barrier to care, you must also be able to tap in and explain:
+And, to avoid being ignored by team members or viewed as a barrier to serving patients and caregivers, you must also be able to tap in and explain:

 - WHY privacy is important